-- Want to know more about EAC Saskatchewan?
+- Want to know more about Editors Saskatchewan?
 Become part of our local network by joining our email lists.
 Connect at firstname.lastname@example.org.

 - You'll receive

 - information about local workshops,

 - information about meetings and other professional development opportunities in Saskatchewan,

 - information about special events, and

 - Come out to one of our local events to connect in person.

 Like us on Facebook.

 Take a Local Program